ncush/svd/README.md

-This project has been created by Niall Cushnahan as part of his Msc in Software Development at Queen's University.
+The primary purpose of this software is to detect if a video has been cut up and put back together.
-The potential use case for this project is to detect if a video has been cut up and put back together.
+To achieve this purpose it employs histogram analysis.
+Each frame's histogram is compared according to whatever configuration the user decides upon.